dcampbell24/hnefatafl-egui/README.md

 ## Web

 Because we use are using threads (via the `wasm-thread` crate), we need to use nightly Rust.
-Build with
+Build with:

 ```shell
 RUSTFLAGS="-C target-feature=+atomics,+bulk-memory,+mutable-globals" cargo build --target=wasm32-unknown-unknown --release -Z build-std=panic_abort,std